Ukraine says Russian missiles destroyed in Crimea

 Ukraine announced the explosions but, as is normal, did not explicitly say it was behind the attack.

-If confirmed, it would be a rare foray by Ukraine's military into Crimea, which has been occupied since 2014.
+If confirmed, it would be a rare foray by Ukraine's military into Crimea, which has been annexed since 2014.

-"The [explosions] continue the process of Russia's demilitarisation and prepares the Ukrainian peninsula of Crimea for de-occupation," the defence ministry statement said.
+"The [explosions] continue the process of Russia's demilitarisation and prepares the Ukrainian peninsula of Crimea for de-occupation," the Ukrainian defence ministry statement said.

-Kyiv said the missiles were intended for use by Russia's Black Sea fleet.
+Kyiv said the missiles had been intended for use by Russia's Black Sea fleet.

-Ihor Ivin, the Russia-installed administrator, said a 33-year-old man was hospitalised after suffering a shrapnel injury from a downed drone.
+Ihor Ivin, the Russia-installed administrator, said a 33-year-old man had been taken to hospital after suffering a shrapnel injury from a downed drone.
+He made no mention of any military targets being damaged.

-Russia's state news agency TASS quoted Mr Ivin as saying on Krym-24 TV that several buildings had caught fire, and the power grid was damaged.
+Several buildings caught fire and the power grid was damaged, Mr Ivin was quoted as saying by local media.

-Ukraine said the Russian Kalibr-KN cruise missiles it destroyed had an operational range of more than 2,500km (1,550 miles) on land and 375km at sea.